PQC Migration Strategy: Why Post-Quantum Exposes Your Operational PKI Failure

 3. Backend CA Integrations (Pluggable)

-Private CAs: AWS Private CA, Microsoft AD CS, Google Certificate Authority Service
+- Private CAs: AWS Private CA, Microsoft AD CS, Google CAS

 - 2025: Classical CAs only (existing infrastructure)